raspberrypilearning/scary-spot-the-difference/en/step_4.md

-## Displaying an image
+## Display an image

 To display an image in Pygame, you first need to load the image.
-You can start with the Spot the Difference image.
+Start with the `spot_the_diff.png` image.

 --- task ---
-Add in a line to load the image.
-It can go  above the `pygame.quit()` line.
+Add a line of code to load the image.
+Put the new line above the `pygame.quit()` line.

 --- code ---
 ---